-Entrepreneurship Centers – a Signature Program of the National Urban League (NUL) – provide management counseling, mentoring and training services geared toward the development of management skills enabling minority entrepreneurs to obtain financing and /or contracts that support job creation and preservation.
-The Entrepreneurship Center Program goal is that minority entrepreneurs experience increased competitiveness and profitability, start up more businesses with higher survival rates, and break out to new markets and higher growth.
+The Entrepreneurship Center Program – a Signature Program of the National Urban League (NUL) – provides management counseling, mentoring and training services geared toward the development of management skills enabling minority entrepreneurs to obtain financing and /or contracts that support job creation and preservation.
+The Entrepreneurship Center Program goal is to increase minority entrepreneurs' competitiveness and profitability to support their ability to start up more businesses with higher survival rates, and break out to new markets and higher growth.

 How big is it?

 The program has grown steadily since 2006, when five centers provided 1,272 hours of management counseling and 1,777 hours of business skills training to 1,164 clients.
 In 2016, thirteen centers provided 10,114 hours of counseling and 23,948 hours of training services to 6,955 entrepreneurs.

 What have Entrepreneurship Center participants achieved?